Mike Linthicum: Specializing in Therapy For Men

 Unsure what to say?

-Introduce themselves why they want to try therapy
+Introduce themselves and say a little about why they want to try therapy

 Ask me about how therapy works